JoeSmoePoe/REVISED/README.md

 Run command:
 `pip install -r requirements.txt`

+You will want to install right torch version for your pc https://pytorch.org/get-started/locally/

 ### Step 2: Download the Script

 Download the <a href="https://github.com/0e8/niepogodasreroll/releases/latest">latest release</a> of this script.